-The PHD is designed for highly qualified students who have studied forestry, wood sciences, biology, biochemistry, microbiology, chemistry etc. To assure a high standard individual training, the number of participants in the programme is limited to 12 students per year.
+The Wood Biology and Technology programme, offered at The University of Göttingen is designed for highly qualified students who have studied forestry, wood sciences, biology, biochemistry, microbiology, chemistry etc.

 Within the PhD-programme every student mainly works on his or her special research project.
 He or she becomes part of one of these science groups and is supervised by one of the leading professors.